gabydd/face/CONTRIBUTING.md

 $ git commit -a -m "your change"
 ```

-2. To add your changes to the remote repository you are going to use:
+2. To add your changes to the remote repository you are going to use (you need to be a contributer to do this so send me your github username):

 ```console
 $ git push origin master